mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/bootstrap/index.md

     - [Kubeadm Bootstrap Provider][cabpk]
     - [Kubeadm ControlPlane Provider][kcp]

+1. Ensure that the CAPV controllers are present with the command:

+    ```bash
+     kubectl get pods -n capv-system
+    ```

+    The output resembles the following:

+    ```sh
+    NAME                                      READY   STATUS    RESTARTS   AGE
+    capv-controller-manager-785c5978f-nnfns   1/1     Running   0          13h
+    ```

-    Konvoy waits until the controller-manager and webhook deployments of these providers are ready.
+1. Konvoy waits until the controller-manager and webhook deployments of these providers are ready.
 List these deployments using this command:

     ```bash
     kubectl get --all-namespaces deployments -l=clusterctl.cluster.x-k8s.io